abakabir/InstallingOpenstackManually/OstackVM.md

 update-initramfs -u
 systemctl daemon-reload
 ```
-f- On storage Nodes run following commands as superuser: (/dev/xdby already exist for disk to be use by cinder)
+8. On storage Nodes run following commands as superuser: (/dev/xdby already exist for disk to be use by cinder)

 ```
 apt update -y